KXianC/csrc_tracking/README.md

 # csrc_tracking

-This project is to a web scraper that periodly visit SCRC website and
+This project is to build a web scraper that visit SCRC website with a defined interval, and get updates of mutual fund applications.